open-cogsci/osdoc/content/neurospin2015.md

 ## About

-In this tutorial, we will implement an attentional-blink paradigm, as introduced by Raymond, Shapiro, and Arnell (1992).
+In this tutorial, we will implement an attentional-blink paradigm, as introduced by [Raymond, Shapiro, and Arnell (1992)](#references).
 We will re-create experiment 2 from Raymond et al. almost exactly, with only a few minor modifications.
-In this experiment, the participant sees a stream of letters, which is typically called an RSVP stream (for Rapid Serial Visual Presentation).

-There were two conditions.
-In the *experimental* condition, the participant's task was twofold:
+In this experiment, the participant sees a stream of letters, typically called an RSVP stream (for Rapid Serial Visual Presentation).
+There are two conditions.
+In the *experimental* condition, the participant's task is twofold:

 - Report the identity of the white letter (all other letters were black).
-- Indicate whether they saw an 'X'.
+- Indicate whether an 'X' was present.

-In the control condition, the participant's task was only to ...
+In the control condition, the participant's task is only to ...

-- Indicate whether they saw an 'X'.
+- Indicate whether an 'X' was present.

-The white letter is called the *T1* (or 'target' in Raymond et al., 1992).
-The 'X' is called the *T2* (or 'probe' in Raymond et al., 1992).
+The white letter is called the *T1* (or 'target').
+The 'X' is called the *T2* (or 'probe').
 The typical finding is that the T2 is often missed when it is presented 200 - 500 ms after T1, but only when T1 needs to be reported.
 This phenomenon is called the *attentional blink*, because it is as though your mind's eye briefly blinks after seeing T1.
-Surprisingly, however, T2 is usually not missed when it follows T1 immediately, a phenomenon called *lag-1 sparing*.
-In Raymond et al., the results looked like this:
+But surprisingly, T2 is usually not missed when it follows T1 immediately.
+This is called *lag-1 sparing*.
+The results of Raymond et al. (1992) looked like this:

 %--
 figure: